BreakellrZ/Murder_Mystery/README.md

 ### Manual testing

 I manually tested every scenario possible inside this game.
-I checked to see if "Invalid input" messages poped up everytime a user inputs an invalid input.
+I checked to see if "Invalid input" messages popped up everytime a user inputs an invalid input.
 Player feedback is very important if they do something wrong, I made sure Players know exactly what they need to type in-to the terminal at all times.
 I made sure all features were working as they should, and all functions were running smoothly and correctly.

 |Test scenario|Player's steps/input|What should happen|Outcome|
 |-------------|------------------|-----------|-------|